 1.8 Interest Disclosures

-This Account is not interest-bearing.
-No interest will be paid on this Account.
+The Money Plan Account is not interest-bearing.
+No interest will be paid on the Money Plan Account.

 1.9 Power of Attorney and Attorneys-In-Fact